LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 aws ec2 describe-regions --output table
 ```

-- **`ec2 describe-regions`**: This command queries the AWS EC2 service to list all available regions where AWS services are provided.
+- **`aws ec2 describe-regions`**: This command queries the AWS EC2 service to list all available regions where AWS services are provided.
 - **`--output table`**: Formats the output in a readable table structure, making it easier to view and interpret the region data.

 This command allows us to verify that we are connected to AWS, and the output should display a list of regions in a structured table.